sprutner/tf_aws_datadog_scaler/README.md

 ### Usage ###
 Simply paste the following block into your terraform config, and change the values as you desire.

+In the below example, scale-out is based on maximum free memory across the cluster, while scaling in uses the average over the cluster.

+You can override these defaults with `out_avg_by` and `in_avg_by`
 # Example main.tf: #

 ```hcl